Offer Wadham Lighthouse

 The Offer Wadham Lighthouse is an active lighthouse in Newfoundland and Labrador, Canada, was lit for the first time on October 4, 1858.
-It was built after many petitions were sent to the government arguing for a light to be put on the island to help guide mariners.
+It was built after many petitions were sent to the government arguing for a light on the island to help guide mariners.
 This arose especially after the "Spring of the Wadhams" in 1852, when more than 40 sealing vessels were crushed and abandoned in the ice near Offer Wadham Island and several crew members escaped by climbing over cliffs to find shelter.

 Keepers

 The first lighthouse keeper was Thomas Hennessey and his assistant was Edward Reddy.
 Charles Prowse was appointed keeper in November 1862 until 1901 and his assistants were William Hennessey, William Murphy, Peter Woods, and Robert Wellon.
 Other lighthouse keepers on the island were: